mattgregory82-design/FridgeNote/replit.md

-✓ Fixed React hooks errors to ensure proper app functionality ✓ Changed app name from ShopScan to FridgeNote as requested ✓ Fixed infinite loop issue in OrganisedView component
+✓ Fixed React hooks errors to ensure proper app functionality ✓ Changed app name from ShopScan to FridgeNote as requested ✓ Fixed infinite loop issue in OrganisedView component ✓ Implemented comprehensive security measures including HTTPS enforcement, XSS protection, CSRF tokens, and input sanitization
+✓ Added rate limiting and secure headers via Helmet middleware ✓ Created SafeText component for secure rendering of user-generated content ✓ Validated that all API credentials are server-side only with no sensitive data exposure